 The activities are primarily government funded.
 Parts of the activities are funded through grants applied for by researchers at IFAU in competition with other researchers.

 IFAU has four assignments.
-These are determined by the government and can be found in the regulations for the authority.
+These are determined by the government and can be found in the regulations for the authority (in swedish).

 - Follow-up and evaluation of the labour market activities.
 We follow up and evaluate new and old labour market policy programmes.
 We also study the effects of the design of the unemployment insurance.
 How programmes affect the income and employment effects of the participants is of importance.
 The analyses are made for different groups (for example women, foreign born individuals and individuals with low education).
 IFAU also compiles research surveys on the effects of labour market policy.